Héctor Bellerín: Politics

 Known for his opinions on political matters, Bellerín has declared himself left-wing and not a supporter of any political party.

-On the day of the 2019 United Kingdom general election, Bellerin criticised Prime Minister and eventual winner Boris Johnson in a tweet where he encouraged young people to vote.
+On the day of the 2019 United Kingdom general election, Bellerín criticised Prime Minister and eventual winner Boris Johnson in a tweet where he encouraged young people to vote.

+Bellerín is pro-choice.
+After a May 2019 bill in Alabama passed that imposed a near-total ban on abortion in the state, he posted on Twitter, saying, "I wanted to see if anyone from our industry would speak out about the abortion bill, but I guess people are too scared.
+This isn’t just an issue for women, it’s one for every human being.
+We fight for equality and this is something men should fight for and not hide away from."

 In March 2022, Bellerín spoke against what he described as double standards of the West on other issues compared to its response to the Russian invasion of Ukraine.
 "It is quite difficult to see that we are more interested in this war than in others", he told La Media Inglesa.
 "I don't know if it is because they are more like us or because the conflict can affect us more directly both economically and in terms of refugees.
 The Palestinian war has been completely silenced, no one speaks about it.
 Yemen, Iraq... now Russia not being able to play in the World Cup is something that other countries have faced for many years."
 He went on to say it was racist to "[turn] a blind eye to other conflicts" and that it also showed "a lack of empathy for the number of lives lost in many conflicts and we are prioritising those that are near to us."

 In January 2023, Bellerín declared his opposition to Catalan independence, calling himself "Catalan and Spanish" as his parents were born outside the region.

+In November 2025, Bellerín declared his support for the mayor-elect of New York City Zohran Mamdani via a video message during Mamdani's appearance on The Adam Friedland Show.
+Mamdani is a member of Democratic Socialists of America and his policies are progressive and left-wing.